2022 Metropolitans 92 vs. NBA G League Ignite series: Aftermath

 Months following the Metropolitans 92 Vs. NBA G League Ignite exhibition series, Metropolitans center Victor Wembanyama would ultimately secure his position as the #1 pick of the 2023 NBA draft, being taken by the San Antonio Spurs that year and later winning the 2024 NBA Rookie of the Year Award while also leading the NBA in blocks per game that same season.
 The G League Ignite's biggest star, Scoot Henderson, on the other hand, would see his draft stock fall from a projected #2 pick to become the #3 pick of the 2023 draft instead, being taken by the Portland Trail Blazers that year.
 In addition to those two, the Metropolitans would also see forward Bilal Coulibaly be selected as the #7 pick of the 2023 draft by the Indiana Pacers (though being traded to the Washington Wizards in an eventual three-team trade with the Phoenix Suns), while the Ignite would also see Leonard Miller, French player Sidy Cissoko, and Mojave King all get drafted in the second round of the 2023 draft.
 Metropolitans player Steeve Ho You Fat would also gain notable intrigue by fans outside of France due to his interesting surname.
 Alongside Victor Wembanyama, Steeve Ho You Fat's jersey would also see notable increased sales for the Metropolitans following the exhibition games, with his surname giving off similar vibes to Rod Smart's "He Hate Me" name from the original XFL.

 The NBA G League Ignite would later play for one more season following these exhibition games before ultimately being shut down on March 28, 2024, due to the changing landscape for student-athletes seeing more favorable results for them via student athlete compensation being more heavily implemented in the NCAA.
-The NBA G League Ignite would finish their franchise with the worst record in G League history with a 2–32 record, tying the lowest amount of wins with the 2021 Iowa Wolves in a COVID-19 pandemic shortened season (though they also got a 4–12 record in the Showcase Cup that was played earlier in the season).
+The NBA G League Ignite would finish their franchise with the worst record in G League history with a 2–32 record, tying the lowest number of wins with the 2021 Iowa Wolves in a COVID-19 pandemic shortened season (though they also got a 4–12 record in the Showcase Cup that was played earlier in the season).
 The Metropolitans 92 wouldn't fare much better in their following season without Wembanyama and Coulibaly, as they would finish their 2023–24 season in the since rebranded LNB Élite with the worst record in the league at 4–30.
 Even worse for them, following their planned relegation to the LNB Pro B, in May 2024, the Metropolitans 92 announced that they were bankrupt due to the Boulogne-Billancourt municipality cutting funding for the team and being unable to find a new owner for the team afterward.
 However, rather than fold their own squad similar to the Ignite, the Metropolitans 92 decided to further demote their squad down to the Nationale Masculine 1 (the third-best French basketball league) in order to help restructure themselves going forward into the 2024–25 season.